Azure/azure-storage-fuse/README.md

 To improve performance, Blobfuse2 by default enables writeback caching, which can produce unexpected behavior for files opened with WRONLY or APPEND flags, so Blobfuse2 returns EINVAL on open of a file with those flags.
 Either use disable-writeback-caching to turn off writeback caching (can potentially result in degraded performance) or ignore-open-flags (replace WRONLY with RDWR and ignore APPEND) based on your workload.
 - How to mount blobfuse2 inside a container?
 Refer to 'docker' folder in this repo.
 It contains a sample 'Dockerfile'.
 If you wish to create your own container image, try 'buildandruncontainer.sh' script, it will create a container image and launch the container using current environment variables holding your storage account credentials.
+- Why am I not able to see the updated contents of file(s), which were updated through means other than Blobfuse2 mount?
+If your use-case involves updating/uploading file(s) through other means and you wish to see the updated contents on Blobfuse2 mount then you need to disable kernel page-cache. `-o direct_io` CLI parameter is the option you need to use while mounting.
+Along with this, set `file-cache-timeout=0` and all other libfuse caching parameters should also be set to 0.
+User shall be aware that disabling kernel cache can result into more calls to Azure Storage which will have cost and performance implications.

 ## Un-Supported File system operations
 - mkfifo : fifo creation is not supported by blobfuse2 and this will result in "function not implemented" error
 - chown  : Change of ownership is not supported by Azure Storage hence Blobfuse2 does not support this.